 Another theory is that, like vaccination, immunization may be the mechanism in which a different class of antibodies is formed instead of IgE.

-Yet another theory is that by giving allergy shots to a dog, the dog’s immune system will eventually develop a higher threshold of tolerance toward the allergens as the body forms allergen-specific suppressor cells that suppress the allergic response.
+Yet another theory is that by giving allergy shots to a dog, the dog’s immune system will eventually develop a higher threshold of tolerance toward the allergens.

 Pros and Cons of Allergy Shots for Dogs

-If you are considering allergy shots for your dog’s allergy, you may be disappointed to find out that allergy shots are actually not commonly used in dogs because the cons far outweigh the pros.
+If you are considering allergy shots for your dog’s allergy, you may be disappointed to find out that allergy shots are actually not commonly used in dogs!
+The reason is, the cons of allergy shots for dogs far outweigh the pros.